 Sembcorp's first thermal power plant in India, the 1,320-megawatt coal-fired TPCIL successfully commenced full commercial operation in September 2015.

 Sembcorp owns 86.9% of TPCIL through its wholly-owned subsidiary, Sembcorp Utilities, while Gayatri Energy Ventures, a wholly-owned subsidiary of Gayatri Projects, owns the remaining 13.1%.

 For more information on TPCIL and its compliance status, please click here.

-For more information on NCCPP and its compliance status, please click here.
+For more information on SGPL and its compliance status, please click here.